andreamoro-git/BM-Spatial-SIR/README.md

 - (optional) The python code was run using the IDE Spyder version 4.2.0

-- The code used to download and generate calibration data (provided in the distribution) and to generate data for figures and table for Section 7 was run with Stata 14.
+- Stata 14 (used only to generate calibration data -provided in the distribution- and to generate data for figures and table for Section 7)

 ### Memory and Runtime Requirements